Flutter runtimeType and is operator| Flutter runtime type of an object

 Type get runtimeType

-This returns a Static or dynamic type and the runtimeType instance member is not overridden in classes.
+This returns either a static or dynamic type, and the runtimeType instance member is not overridden in classes.

 Example: